The Empathy Manifesto

 Case study: Demonstrating empathy in challenging times

+Without appropriate focus, organisational empathy is nebulous, both difficult to define and difficult to identify.
+But with the right approach, it is a powerful tool for a business to use in the management of both its employees and its client base.
 One of the best examples of organisational empathy we have come across during the coronavirus pandemic is a global media company which has made it an official policy that every employee, as a part of their working day, can take two hours of work time to manage personal requirements.
 This might be to home-school children, look after elderly parents, or even have downtime to ensure employee mental well-being and resilience.
+On one level, permitting and encouraging all employees to be less “productive” seems a counterintuitive business decision.
+However, this organisation is taking a long-term view and, by formally adopting this as a policy, is signalling not just empathy but trust in their employees.
+By treating their staff well, showing they understand the strain under which employees are operating, this trust will be repaid by employees in the future.
+A brave move?
+Perhaps.
+However, from an empathetic perspective, this policy makes sense in terms of employee engagement and business performance. |

-empathetic with one’s team takes a combination of self-awareness and, again, valiance.
+Being empathetic with one’s team takes a combination of self-awareness and, again, valiance.
 Truly understanding how your team is feeling (for example, running a staff pulse survey and then having open discussions about the results), being compassionate and understanding about what they can achieve when working remotely, and being authentic in communicating and setting goals become key factors in team success over the medium-term.

 Listening, acknowledging, testing and learning are all critical activities to have the best chance of getting the most out of your team.
 Where these behaviours are demonstrated effectively, managers consistently ask for feedback and at the same time are authentic and honest with their teams about the business’s situation and ambition.
 If the business reality is kept hidden, or managers fail to listen or act on feedback, staff can become disengaged and hard-earned loyalty can be jeopardised.